Skip to main content

 Commencement of compulsory school attendance

-The parent or guardian of a child is obliged to register the child for compulsory school attendance.
+The parent or legal representatives of a child is obliged to register the child for compulsory school attendance.
 The enrolment for the next year takes place between 1st April and 30th April of the calendar year during which the child should begin compulsory school attendance.

 Completion of compulsory school attendance